Oriola121/origold/README.md

+# Oriola121 Personal Portfolio Website

 ![alt text](/src/assets/homepage.png)

-# My Personal Portfolio

 Welcome to my personal portfolio!
-This project showcases my frontend development skills and the projects I've worked on.
+This project showcases my front-end development skills and the projects I've worked on.
 Feel free to explore the different sections to learn more about me and my work.

 ## Technologies Used